 New Hampshire has no presumption of indigence in juvenile court proceedings.
-“An indigent minor shall be a minor who satisfies the court, after appropriate inquiry, that the minor is financially unable to independently obtain counsel.”
+To be deemed indigent, the child must “satisf[y] the court . . . that the minor is financially unable to independently obtain counsel.”
 N.H.
 Rev. Stat. § 169-B:12(I).

 Waiver of Counsel

-A juvenile in New Hampshire may waive his or her right to counsel if:
+A child in New Hampshire may waive his or her right to counsel if:

-(b) Both the minor and parent, guardian or custodian agree to waive counsel; and
+- Both the minor and parent, guardian or custodian agree to waive counsel;

 The U.S. Constitution and Supreme Court case law are also sources of due process rights beyond local and state statutes and provisions.
 NJDC’s Detention Page provides more information about detaining youth.

 The legal needs of children in the delinquency system rarely end at disposition, and states vary in the way they provide a right to representation on these post-disposition issues.

 In New Hampshire, representation for youth in delinquency and CHINS proceedings automatically ends “30 . . . days after the date of the Clerk’s notice of the dispositional order, unless a post-dispositional motion is filed within that [30-day] period, or the court otherwise orders representation to continue.”
 N.H.
 Fam.
 Div.
 R. 3.11.
 If a post-dispositional motion is filed within 30 days, representation ends 30 days after the court rules on the motion.
 N.H.
 Fam.
 Div.
 R. 3.11.
 If the court orders representation to continue, ”the order shall state the specific duration and purpose of the continued representation,” and representation ends “immediately at the end of the ordered duration.”
 N.H.
 Fam.
 Div.
 R. 3.11.